 Back in the good old days model airplane builders would trade advice and building tips at the flying field or get information from hobby magazines.
-Nowadays it can be difficult to find people who know how to build.
-I hope this site can help neophytes get started on the right track and avoid a lot of the frustration that plagues new builders.
+Nowadays it can be difficult to connect with people who know how to build.
+I hope this site can help neophytes to get started on the right track and to avoid frustration.

 I started building balsa airplanes in 1986.
 I would build a plane, try to fly it, repair minor crash damage, and sell it before totally destroying it.
 Then I would build another plane and start over.
 This was a great way to learn building techniques.
-For a couple of years I built airplanes as my main source of income, until inexpensive ARFs put an end to that.
+After I learned to fly I built airplanes as my main source of income for a couple of years, until inexpensive ARFs put an end to that.

 I still build a lot of airplanes.
 I fly them for a while and then hang them up for sale at the hobby store, and start building the next one.
-Over the years I’ve picked up a lot of simple tricks that make it easy to build a straight, strong, light airplane and do it fairly quickly.
+Over the years I’ve picked up a lot of simple tricks to build straight, strong, light airplanes quickly and easily.

-I’m not into fancy scale details, so I don’t have much to say about making scale panel lines, tiny rivets and other such details.
+I’m not into fancy scale details, so I don’t have much to say about making scale panel lines or tiny rivets.
 What I like best is what is referred to in the RC community as sport models.
 On this website I feature my own building projects in articles telling new builders how to put a plane together easily and accurately.
 If there’s anything in particular you’d like to talk about, just send me an email.
 I welcome comments and questions.